Nokia N900 -Things I don’t like

 One more thing, which I specially liked about Nokia N900 is coversations style uniting all IM communications and SMS united at the same place….
 Truely qualifying it as an advanced communication device.
 But somewhere I think that there should have been some optional setting or package to provide traditional ways to look over SMS only.
 Sometimes its hard to change the habits.

-a few advantages as I mentioned before.
+3. Improve Ovi Maps: Yes … I do like Google Maps, but still Ovi Maps were having a few advantages as I mentioned before.
 But now with current app with Nokia N900, honestly speaking I am not happy.
 Not many days left, when Google will start offering voice guided navigation and offline maps, till then you really need to improve otherwise forget it ….

 Still I’ve to say that it’s a great phone in deed and the above criticism is meant to improvise the naive platform only.
 There are really a lot of things with it that you wont find in any other phone even in the leading ones and this really makes your life cool than just showing off.
 Nokia really moved a lot to lead the world again.